MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 ---
 # System Requirements

-This chapter contains a list of prerequisites and system requirement changes for [!INCLUDE[prodshort](../includes/prodshort.md)], as well as disk space requirements for SQL Server computers.
+This chapter contains a list of prerequisites and system requirement changes for Dynamics GP, as well as disk space requirements for SQL Server computers.

 ![displays a lightbulb to indication tips and tricks.](media/lightbulb.png "Lightbulb symbol")Recommended system requirements depend on the number of users and transactions.
 If there will be many users performing concurrent tasks, such as depreciation, posting, or heavy reporting, enhancing your hardware and system software will improve performance.